swisskyrepo/PayloadsAllTheThings/XXE Injection/README.md

-## Exploiting XXE to perform SSRF attacks
+## Exploiting XXE to Perform SSRF Attacks

 XXE can be combined with the [SSRF vulnerability](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Request%20Forgery) to target another service on the network.